Data Privacy

 This module allows website owners to prove that they are actively working to be compliant with local regulations.
 Automate the management of personal data by scanning text (as opposed to HTML), and use Google’s Data Loss Prevention API to analyze the scanned data.
 Once scanned, the website data is sent directly to the Google API for analysis.
 The Data Privacy module scans domains to find potential data privacy issues.
 View the scan results by severity level and the number of pages affected by the issue.

-The Data Privacy module is based on the Google Cloud Data Loss Prevention API, and is updated when the API is updated.
+The Data Privacy feature is based on the Google Cloud Data Loss Prevention API, and is updated when the API is updated.

 Severity and Likelihood